jczarnowski/academic-kickstart/content/home/publications.md

 widget = "publications"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Recent Publications"
+title = "Selected Publications" subtitle = "Full list on Google Scholar"
-subtitle = ""

 # Order that this section will appear in.
 weight = 20